Harris joins impeachment call during Democratic town hall - Sentinel Colorado

 McDaniel responded on social media: “If you had any doubt about how radical the Democrat Party has become, their 2020 frontrunner wants to let terrorists convicted of murdering American citizens vote from prison.
 It’s beyond extreme.”

+South Bend, Indiana, Mayor Pete Buttigieg, who has generated tremendous buzz recently in the Democratic field, also opposed Sanders’ position.
+The 37-year-old openly gay former military officer said felons should have their voting rights restored only after they leave prison, not before.

-There was virtually no discussion of immigration, an issue that has largely defined Trump’s presidency.
+There was very little discussion of immigration, an issue that has largely defined Trump’s presidency.
 Most of the Democrats seeking the presidency support a pathway to legal status for immigrants in the country illegally, particularly those brought to the country as children.

+Buttigieg noted that most Americans support such a plan, based on public polls.
+And he condemned Trump for inflaming immigration tensions for political gain.

+“We’ve got a White House that’s actually computed that it’s better off politically if this problem goes unsolved,” Buttigieg said.
+“It’s been used to divide us.”

 Foreign policy was also an afterthought for most of the night, though Sanders drew cheers from the young crowd when he condemned Israeli Prime Minister Benjamin Netanyahu for treating Palestinians “unfairly.”